 "With our film and all the other films you're going to see, there's an element of passion.
 This is a life's work, a passion project—these are babies that we as filmmakers bring to the audience."

-He has been coming to the festival for years, and says there is gold in these films—with so much to explore, enjoy and discover.
+He has been coming to the festival for years, and says there is gold in these films—so much to learn and discover.
 "That's why I think it's so important to support these tremendous filmmakers and films," Molina say.
 "And I'll tell you what, you won't be disappointed."